horchi/linux-p4d/README.md

 make install INIT_SYSTEM=sysV
 ```
 #### If you like a other destination than '/usr/local' append PREFIX=your-destination (e.g. PREFIX=/usr) to all make calls above

-#### or if you don't like to use the MQTT interface remove 'HASSMQTT=yes' from the commond above!

 - Now P4 daemon is installed in folder `/usr/local/bin` and its config in /etc/p4d/
 - Check `/etc/p4d.conf` file for setting db connection papameters, ttyDeviceSvc device (change device if required),